 The library provides access to two different interfaces for searching Cochrane Library: Wiley or Ovid.
 If your review will only be synthesizing primary studies, there is no need to search all of Cochrane Library (which also includes the Database of Systematic Reviews), instead, limit your search to Cochrane CENTRAL to retrieve trials only.

-Deciding where to search for studies will largely depend on the review type and topic.
-A comprehensive search approach is often the goal, as systematic reviews and some other syntheses attempt to identify all evidence for a given research question.
-Locating studies for syntheses often includes searching for both published and unpublished ("grey") literature. |
+Deciding where to search for studies will largely depend on the review question and type.
+A comprehensive search approach is often the goal, as many syntheses attempt to identify all evidence for a given research question.
+Locating studies for syntheses often includes searching for both published and unpublished ("grey") literature.
+The module to the right describes comprehensive searching for syntheses in detail. |

-Queen's University Library provides access to broad coverage databases in the health sciences (such as Ovid MEDLINE and Embase) as well as smaller subject-specific databases (such as PsycINFO and CINAHL).
-See the Database Comparison further down this page to learn more about some of these databases.
+Bibliographic/citation databases contain bibliographic information (e.g., citation information and abstracts but generally not full-text articles) for sources of literature.
+Queen's University Library (QUL) provides access to broad coverage databases in the health sciences (such as Ovid MEDLINE and Embase) as well as smaller subject-specific databases (such as PsycINFO and CINAHL).

 Date Coverage: 1788-present (updated daily)